Does Frost Build Up on Your Air Conditioner as It Runs?

 Coil Damage

 Keeping your coils on ice can eventually damage the coil itself.
 Ice naturally expands and contracts as it grows and melts.
 The constant expansion and contraction can make short work of your coil’s aluminum fins, causing them to crack or break apart.
 The actual copper or aluminum lines that make up your evaporator and condenser coils can also crack under the stress, leading to refrigerant leaks.
 Attempts to unthaw the evaporator or condenser coil may also cause damage.
 For example, you should never use an ice pick to break up thick sheets of ice.
-Don’t pour hot water over a frozen coil either or the coil may crack due to thermal shock.
-In short, be careful how you unthaw your coils if they’re affected by heavy frost or ice buildup.
+Don’t pour hot water over a frozen coil either, or the coil may crack due to thermal shock.
+In short, be careful when thawing your coils if they’re affected by heavy frost or ice buildup.
 Good maintenance is the key to preventing frost and ice buildup.
 The experts at Magnolia Plumbing, Heating & Cooling can help you keep frost and ice at bay through regular air conditioner service.
 Contact us to schedule maintenance or repairs today.